Liaoning: Cradle of various nations

+Reconquest of Ming

 The Ming Empire took control of Liaoning in 1371, just three years after the expulsion of the Mongols from Beijing.
 Around 1442, a defense wall was constructed to defend the agricultural heartland of the province from a potential threat from the Jurchen-Mongol Oriyanghan (who were Ming's tributaries) from the northwest.
 Between 1467 and 1468, the wall was expanded to protect the region from the northeast as well, against attacks from Jianzhou Jurchens (who were later to become known as the Manchu people).
 Although similar in purpose to the Great Wall of China, this "Liaodong Wall" was of a lower-cost design.
 While stones and tiles were used in some parts, most of the wall was in fact simply an earth dike with moats on both sides.

 Despite the Liaodong Wall, the Jurchens conquered Liaodong, or eastern Liaoning, in the early 17th century, decades before the rest of China fell to them.
 The Jurchen dynasty, styled "Later Jin" before being renamed to Qing, established its capital in 1616–1621 in Xingjing (兴京), which was located outside of the Liaodong Wall in the eastern part of the modern Liaoning Province.
 It was moved to Dongjing (east of today's Liaoyang, Liaoning), and finally in 1625 to Shengjing (now, Shenyang, Liaoning).
 Although the main Qing capital was moved from Shengjing to Beijing after it fell to the Qing in 1644, Shengjing retained its importance as a regional capital throughout most of the Qing era.

+Rise of Later Jin (Qing)

 The Qing conquest of Liaoning resulted in a significant population loss in the area, as many local Chinese residents were either killed during fighting, or fled south of the Great Wall, many cities being destroyed by the retreating Ming forces themselves.
 As late as 1661, the Civil Governor (Fuyin) of Fengtian Province, Zhang Shangxian reported that, outside of Fengtian City (Shenyang), Liaoyang, and Haicheng, all other cities east of the Liao River were either abandoned, or hardly had a few hundred residents left.
 In the Governor's words, "Tieling and Fushun only have a few vagrants".
 West of the Liao, only Ningyuan, Jinzhou, and Guangning had any significant populations remaining.